 Celebrity influencers generally have a large following and are known across many industries.
 They are widely recognized and have the potential to be very successful in influencing your target audience.
 Even if their fans don’t overlap with your target audience, having them promote and/or use your product or service is a very powerful form of social proof.

 How to work with them

 Celebrities are a bit harder to engage with, but there are many ways to work with them.
 You can start by focusing on social media, print or online ads, TV commercials, blogs, etc.

-From there, depending on your budget, you can ask them to pose for pictures promoting your product, explain why their audience members would love your product, provide coupons and discount codes.
+From there, depending on your budget, you can ask them to pose for pictures promoting your product, explain why their audience members would love your product, and provide coupons and discount codes.
 You can even sponsor an event that they are hosting or attending.

 3) Blog influencers

 They already have established blogs and have plenty of subscribers and readers.
 Their influence and reach sets them apart from other bloggers and they are able to promote your product and service through their websites and writing.

 How to work with them